Toronto After Dark Film Festival: 2019

 Official Selections for the Canadian Shorts After Dark program, included seven films from around the country 2019 Canadian Shorts: Alaska, Best Friends Forever, Imagine A World, Moment, No One Will Ever Believe You, Plainsong, and Zombies And Indians.

 An additional eighteen Canadian short films were selected to screen before each feature film during the festival 2019 Canadian Pre-Feature Shorts.
 Official Selections included, We Three Queens, Eyes Open, Far Horizon, Make Me A Sandwich, Ocimokw!
 (Go Away!), Grave Sight, Down The Rabbit Hole, Hearth, Barbara-Anne, The Lightsaber Maker, Kakashat, A Noise That Carries, Schism, Peel, Eilid And Damh, Dark Before Dawn: Convoy, Patterns, and The Changeling.

 Official Selections for the International Shorts After Dark program, included eight films from around the world 2019 International Shorts: Bar Fight, Eject, Maggie May, Place, Puzzle, La Noria, The Haunted Swordsman and Your Last Day On Earth.
 Additionally, billed as a "Sci-Fi Mini-Showcase", three additional international short films; Flip, Furnace, and, Turbo Killer, were screened with the feature film, Blood Machines.

-2020
+2020–2021

-Due to the on-going global COVID-19 pandemic, the 15th edition of the festival, which was scheduled for October 15-23, 2020 was postponed.
+Due to the COVID-19 pandemic, the 15th Edition of the festival, which was scheduled for October 15–23, 2020, was postponed.

-The official press release read as follows: FESTIVAL POSTPONED TO OCTOBER 2021

-2021

-The 15th Edition of the Toronto After Dark Film Festival is tentatively scheduled for October 14-17, 2021.
-The festival will be a hybrid edition, with both in-person screenings and online.
+The 15th Edition of the Toronto After Dark Film Festival took place October 13–17, 2021.
+For the first time, it was organized be an all-virtual event called, Toronto After Dark At Home, with all 12 official selections available to watch right across Canada, powered by the Eventive platform - a Video on Demand (VOD) streaming service.

+2022

+The 16th Edition of the Toronto After Dark Film Festival took place October 19–23, 2022.

+2023

+The 17th Edition of the Toronto After Dark Film Festival took place October 18–22, 2023.

+2024–2025

+Because of health issues, Adam Lopez, the festival's founder and director, postponed the 18th Edition from 2024 to 2025.
+He stepped down as director, and in 2025, died after battling cancer.

+The 18th Edition of the Toronto After Dark Film Festival took place October 15–19, 2025.